fraugster-luke/platform-takehome/README.md

 **Task One** - Clone this repo to your local dev system.
 Add Python code to the **insert.py** file, and modify the other files as needed to do the following:

-- When the docker-compose up command is run, the **insert.py** file will connect to the database.
+- When the "docker-compose up" command is run, the **insert.py** file will connect to the database.
 - The **insert.py** file will create a new database called "accounts", using the password and user listed in the **db/database.env** file.
 - The **insert.py** file will create a new table in the "accounts" database called "users".
 The table should have an "ID" column, a "firstname" column and a "lastname" column.
 - The **insert.py** file will read the text from the **app/namelist.csv** file and in insert the information into the correct column.
 (Carefull, don't insert the header info!)